Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 3 - The Hanging Tree</summary>

-If you have about 2000 Souls, take some time between Chapter 3 and Chapter 4 to buy yourself the Soul Robber lvl 2 upgrade and some Blue Souls.
-Soul Robber lvl 2 will make Chapter 4 go much more smoothy by picking up the tombstones much easier.
+If you have enough Souls, like about 2000, you can go to the Witches' Shop and buy the Soul Robber upgrade and some Blue Souls.

 Go past all the enemies and reach the big dead tree by following the way to the left and talk to Hanging Tree.
 You can waste a bit of time getting to the golden pumpkin on the tree.